 As the technologies industry continues to boom and talent supply struggles to keep apace with demand, employers have to get even more creative with compensation packages to stay competitive.
 In addition to a good pay rate, perks and benefits are deciding factors for tech candidates when choosing employers.
 But even if a sky-high salary isn't going to be your ace in the hole to snag the best candidate (more than half of job seekers claim they'd prefer a superior benefits package to a higher salary), you'll still need to ensure what you offer is comparable to other employers.

-You can do this by referring to Randstad's 2019 Salary Guide, which offers national averages for three different seniority levels.
+You can do this by referring to Randstad's salary guide, which offers national averages for three different seniority levels.
 But keep in mind that salary averages can vary significantly from location to location.
 For up-to-date data on salary levels for cloud engineers in your specific region, head on over to our salary calculator.

 when it comes to hiring cloud engineers, both your salary and benefits offerings need to be ultra-competitive.